-Recently a lot of questions about big moving stocks like Sears (NASDAQ:SHLD), Barnes & Noble (NYSE:BKS) and Bank of America (NYSE:BAC) have been popping into my InvestorPlace inbox.
-BofA is rebounding, so some folks who bought at $10 are wondering if the stock can regain that mark thanks to its recent run.
-Other folks are stuck with a bad stock like Sears or B&N and wondering if they can hope for a change of fortune to sell at a better price.
+Readers often ask me about big moving stocks like JCPenney (JCP), Tesla (TSLA) and Facebook (FB).
+Some folks who bought TSLA around $180 when it seemed like it could do no wrong are wondering if the stock can ever get back up to that level.
+Other folks are stuck with a bad stock like JCP and wondering if they can hope for a change of fortune to sell at a better price.

 I was struck by the fact that most folks are weighing the merits of the stock based not on the news or the charts, but simply by the fact that they own it.
 That fact seems to trump all else.

 But here’s a good rule of thumb if any of these trades are on your mind: If you didn’t already own the stock… would you buy it right now at the current price?

 A practical example: Let’s say you foolishly bought 1,000 shares of JCP at $20 for $20k in total.
 Now JCP is around $10 so you have 1,000 shares worth $10k.
 What if you take that cash and invest it in, say, LinkedIn (LNKD) – which doubles in stock price over the next 12 months.
 You obviously have your $20k back.
 Which one do you think is more likely – that JCP will hit $20 a share and make you whole, or that you can recoup your lost cash faster in a different investment?